adrianferre/focus-formik-error/README.md

 ## Main goals

-- Support nested Arrays, nested Objects and both combined in values.
+- Support nested Arrays, nested Objects and both combined in Formik values.
 - Simple and lightweight only 24kb, no extra animations.
 - No dependencies required.
 - TypeScript support